about norwood scale

 If you, or someone you know has been affected by male pattern baldness or hair loss, you may well have heard of the Norwood Scale, also known as the Hamilton-Norwood Scale, or Norwood-Hamilton Scale.
 It was named after Dr James Hamilton, who first developed the classification system in 1951, and Dr O‘Tar Norwood, who updated it during the 1970s.

 Often referred to simply as the Norwood Scale, the system is a universally recognised classification method that is used to objectively measure and describe the extent of male pattern baldness, otherwise known as androgenic alopecia, to ascertain what stage of balding or hair loss the person is experiencing.
+The Norwood hairline is a term used in hair loss classification, specifically describing the shape and extent of hair recession at the front of the scalp.

 What is the Norwood Scale?

 The Norwood hair scale is typically used to measure male hair loss (not female).
 It is used to diagnose hair loss conditions, for example, for someone considering undergoing hair transplant surgery.
 The person’s place on the Norwood hair loss scale is carefully considered alongside their medical history, genetics, lifestyle, diet and a physical examination.
+The Norwood classification system is commonly used by doctors to categorize male pattern baldness based on various stages of hair loss.

 It is important to rule out any other medical conditions that may be being suggested by hair loss, as these will require a different type of treatment to resolve.
 A doctor, dermatologist or hair specialist may also examine a few individual hair follicles for a fuller picture.
 Some doctors use their own scale or method of classification to work out hair loss patterns, but these largely resemble the original, Norwood Scale for male pattern baldness.